MaicoLeberle/sdd-conductor/README.md

 > `//derive_tasks`

 The agent validates the spec, then populates `.sdd-conductor/tasks/` with the task list.
-The first task goes to `next_task.md`; the rest go to `pending_tasks.md`.
+All tasks are listed in order in `.sdd-conductor/tasks/pending_tasks.md`.

 **5. Execute tasks**